AbhishekSrivastava-07/Human-Activity-Recognition/README.md

 # HAR (Human activity recognition)
 The objective of project is to analyze dataset of sensor based data of human activities.
-By using human-engineered 561 features of 128 reading, our goal is to predict one of the six activities that a user perform
+By using human-engineered 561 features of 128 reading, our goal is to predict one of the six activities that a user perform.

 ### INTRODUCTION: